 - The eligible transaction does not arise from arrangements or a scheme devised for the principal purpose of taking advantage of the benefit of the corporate consolidation exemption, and

-- The conditions of the exemption, if any, will be met by the applicant
+- The conditions of the exemption, if any, will be met by the applicant.

-Furthermore, the exemption may be revoked in the circumstances described in s250DF which include where members of the relevant corporate group do not remain members of the corporate group for at least three years from the date on which the eligible transaction occurred.
+The exemption may be revoked in the circumstances described in s250DF which include where members of the relevant corporate group do not remain members of the corporate group for at least three years from the date on which the eligible transaction occurred.